emilbjornlinger/ArchMatic/ArchLinuxInstallationGuide.md

 ---
 Follow the installation guide on the Arch wiki.
 During the arch-chroot session, install the following software before rebooting:

-- iwd
+- `# pacman -S iwd`
 - Start/enable the iwd.service
 - Create /etc/iwd/main.conf and put the following content in it:

 "/etc/iwd/main.conf"
 ```